Sterling set for second week of gains versus dollar | Business

 Sterling set for second week of gains versus dollar

-Sterling was on track for the second week of gains against the dollar on Friday, consolidating above $1.40 as the U.S. currency took a breather from a recent rally.
+Sterling was on track for a second week of gains against the dollar on Friday, consolidating above $1.40 as the U.S. currency took a breather from a recent rally.

-The pound is up 1.8% against the dollar since the start of May, aided by a more hawkish Bank of England which has begun tapering asset purchases, as well as Britain's vaccination drive that has enabled a gradual reopening of the economy.
+The pound is up 1.8% against the dollar since the start of May and is the second best performing G10 currency against the dollar year-to-date, aided by a more hawkish Bank of England, which has begun tapering asset purchases, and by Britain's vaccination drive that has enabled a gradual reopening of the economy.
 Britain will adapt its vaccine rollout to protect people more quickly in areas where a coronavirus variant first detected in India has emerged, the vaccine minister said on Friday.

-The UK has delivered one of the fastest inoculation campaigns in the world, giving the first shot to almost 70% of the adult population and a second to 36%, helping to reduce infection rates and deaths.
-By 0814 GMT on Friday, sterling was up 0.1% against the dollar at $1.4066, off a nearly three-month high of $1.4167 hit earlier this week.
+The UK has delivered one of the fastest inoculation campaigns in the world, giving a first shot to almost 70% of the adult population and a second to 36%, helping to reduce infection rates and deaths.
+By 1556 GMT on Friday, sterling was up 0.3% against the dollar at $1.4095, off a nearly three-month high of $1.4167 hit earlier this week.

-"EUR/GBP did reject levels down at 0.8560 earlier this week quite strongly and we tend to favor more consolidation for the time being."
-Analysts also say a combination of a stronger UK economic rebound than expected and the belief that any Scottish independence vote is a long way off making the pound relatively attractive.
+"EUR/GBP did reject levels down at 0.8560 earlier this week quite strongly and we tend to favour more consolidation for the time being."
+Analysts also say a combination of a stronger UK economic rebound than expected and the belief that any Scottish independence vote is a long way off makes the pound relatively attractive.

 Britain's economy grew by a stronger-than-expected 2.1% in March from February, gathering speed for what is expected to be a sharp bounce-back this year after its deep coronavirus slump of 2020.